Walhalla memorial

 Are there restrooms and cafes?

-Facilities may be available; check the official website for specific details regarding amenities at the site.
+Facilities may be available on-site; however, verify through the official website for the most accurate information.

 What should I wear?